Last Updated on May 19, 2026

 It’s answering the beginner questions when people are in learning mode but it’s still sending through the people who are ready for deeper research and more nuanced, specific answers from a human expert.

 The goal isn’t to stop writing helpful educational content, it’s to stop writing content that doesn’t lead people closer to your offer.
-This type of content can either be a dead end or the beginning of a journey.
+It’s not a total overhaul in your blogging strategy, it’s a shift.

 Here are the steps: